Alabama execution set in murder-for-hire of preacher's wife

 In the hours before the execution was scheduled to be carried out, the prison system said Smith visited with his attorney and family members, including his wife.
 He ate cheese curls and drank water, but declined the prison breakfast when it was offered to him.

-In seeking a reprieve, Smith attorneys pointed to problems establishing venous access during the last two executions in Alabama.
-U.S. District Judge R. Austin Huffaker Jr. held a Thursday afternoon hearing on Smith’s request for a stay, after the 11th U.S. Circuit Court of Appeals ruled he was premature in dismissing Smith’s amended lawsuit focused on the recent difficulties.
-Huffaker did not immediately issue a ruling.
+Smith attorneys pointed to problems establishing venous access during the last two executions in Alabama.
+U.S. District Judge R. Austin Huffaker Jr. on Thursday denied Smith’s request for a stay, but Smith’s attorneys appealed the decision to the 11th U.S. Circuit Court of Appeals.

 The execution of Joe Nathan James Jr. was delayed because of problems establishing an IV line, leading an anti-death penalty group to claim the execution was botched.
 In September, the state called off the scheduled execution of Alan Miller because of difficulty accessing his veins.
 Miller said in a court filing that prison staff poked him with needles for over an hour and at one point, they left him hanging vertically on a gurney before announcing they were stopping for the night.
 Prison officials have maintained the delays were because the state was carefully following its procedures.